CharanChery/Screen_Recording_Application_using_Py/project description.md

-Project Theme: Screen Recorder application using python Environment or Operation System platform: Windows 8.1/10/11
+Project Theme: Screen Recorder application using python.

+Environment or Operation System platform: Windows 8.1/10/11

 Editor: Python IDLE or VS Code

 How to use?